 Other information on PPF account:

 - PPF is one of the most popular small savings schemes and it offers a guaranteed return.
 PPF accounts have a maturity period of 15 years.
 Interest in PPF account is calculated on the minimum balance between 5th and the end of each month.
 To maximize interest, a subscriber should deposit the contributions or lump sums before the 5th of each month.
 The government announces interest rates for each quarter.
-For the current quarter, PPF fetches an interest rates of 7.9% per annum (for the latest rate click “Rate”).
+For the current quarter, PPF fetches an interest rates of 7.9% per annum (for the latest rate click To find out the latest interest rate click Interest rates of small savings investments.
 Interest is calculated for a calendar month on the lowest balance at the credit of an account between the close of the fifth day and the end of the month.
 Interest is credited to the account at the end of each financial year (As at 31st March).

 - To revive an inactive account, you will have to pay a penalty of Rs.50 per year for the number of years the account has been inactive along with a minimum contribution of Rs.500 per year.